 Add a healthy amount of the reserved garbanzo liquid (maybe ¼-⅓ a cup or so) and then run the food processor again until everything is well mixed.
 For me, it looked like the first liquid addition wasn’t quite enough, because my hummus still looked a bit chunky.
 I added a few tablespoons more of the garbanzo liquid (don’t be afraid that you are adding too much…it would take almost all of the liquid to actually make the hummus soupy.
 Just add slowly if you feel a bit concerned).

-1 15oz. can garbanzo beans, drained with liquid reserved
+- 1 15 oz. can chickpeas (garbanzo beans), drained with liquid reserved